phandinhhuyptit/arent-health-web-test/README.md

 components           ---> Components used in a page ├── PageAComponent
 |── PageBComponent
-└── PageCComponent
+├── PageCComponent
-shared               ---> Components shared across all pages services             ---> Mock API fetch mock data
+shared               ---> Components shared across all pages ├── ComponentA
+|── ComponentB
-├── images
+├── ComponentC
 pages
 ├── pageA            ---> A page of the application (correspond to a route)
 |   └── index.tsx